guotong1988/guotong1988.github.io/research/_posts/learning-of-learning-procedures.md

 ---

-# The Learning of Learning Procedures
+# Towards Autonomous Learning of AI System

 ## Abstract

 The current large language models (LLMs) mainly lacks this capability: autonomous learning capability.

-We propose Learning of Learning Procedures (LLP) to solve the problem to let human teach machine to refresh/expand its tasks definition automatically by natural language conversation.
+We propose Learning In Conversation (LIC) to solve the problem to let human teach machine to refresh/expand its tasks definition automatically by natural language conversation.
 LLP system is an AI system that contains many deep learning tasks.
 LLP system provide the natural language interface to let machine to learn new tasks definition in conversation interacting with human automatically.

 It is critical, but except for the developers of the AI system, others have no interface to do this education for machine.
-Also, based on our LLP system, our approach can give users a natural language interface to build their own task-oriented dialogue system, question answering system, or reasoning system.

 Based on large language model (LLM)'s conversation ability, we train an additional intent recognition model to determine when the AI system need to learn new knowledge.
-And we train additional model that upon a well-prepared dataset that handles new deep learning tasks creation in the AI system.

 We propose the methods to implement our idea and discuss the reasons why we design these methods.